By Carolyn Kottmeyer.

-(Editor’s Note: This piece by SENG Director Carolyn K. is part of the 2012 National Parenting Gifted Week Blog Tour.
-Be sure to check out the full schedule of blogs and follow along!)
+(Editor’s Note: This piece by SENG Director Carolyn K. is part of the 2012 National Parenting Gifted Week Blog Tour.)

 Whether you’re brand new to giftedness, or you’ve been around the block for a few years or a few decades, there are many great resources to help with whatever you’re facing right now.

 There are tons of free online resources but the best starting point for new and experienced parents is James Webb, Janet Gore, Edward Amend and Arlene DeVries’ book, A Parent’s Guide to Gifted Children.
 The first thing you’ll notice is that all the authors are past SENG board members and pioneers in the gifted community.
 But more important is the content of the book.
 Starting with terms and definitions, characteristics and identification, and OverExcitabilities (OEs), this book covers everything gifted parents need to know.
 Social-emotional issues, grandparenting, siblings, twice exceptional children?
 It’s in there.
 And A Parent’s Guide to Gifted Children is not just for beginners.
 I’ve reread this book several times since its publication in 2007, and I learn something new every time.

 Once you’ve got the basics covered, the question becomes What do I need to know next?
 That’s where Hoagies’ Gifted Education Page comes in.
 (Disclaimer: Carolyn K. is also the director of Hoagies’ Gifted Education Page.)
 If you want to learn more about every aspect of parenting gifted kids, heed this warning: Hoagies’ Page is the world’s largest online resource for giftedness.
 Feed the kids, walk the dog, and make sure you have nothing urgent coming up… you can get lost for hours!
 Here are just a few highlights.